 Cosmochemistry and The Origin of Life

 Urey’s paleoclimate work led him to think about the relative abundances of the chemical elements on our planet.

-He also began considering how life could have begun on the earth.
+He also began considering how life could have begun on Earth.

 In 1951 he read a paper proposing that suitable carbon compounds capable of giving birth to life in a ‘primordial soup’ could have been formed by high energy radiation.
 The paper reported an experiment in which bombardment with helium nuclei had caused carbon dioxide to react with water to produce formic acid.
 Urey thought this work was completely disconnected to how the molecules of life might actually have first been made.

 He discussed the issues at one of his Chicago research group’s seminars.
-There he stated his belief that the first molecules necessary to build living organisms were probably formed by lightning storms causing the gases in earth’s early atmosphere – he proposed these were mainly hydrogen, ammonia, methane, and water – to react with one another.
+He stated his belief that the first molecules necessary to build living organisms were probably formed by lightning storms causing the gases in Earth’s early atmosphere – he proposed these were mainly hydrogen, ammonia, methane, and water – to react with one another.

 After the seminar a student by the name of Stanley Miller approached Urey and told him he would like to investigate Urey’s idea as the theme of his Ph.D.
 Urey was at first wary.
 He thought his idea might be a rather risky proposition for a Ph.D. thesis, but in the end agreed to the proposal.

 Within a few months Stanley Miller had carried out one of the most famous experiments ever conducted into the origin of life – the Miller-Urey experiment.